Authorization Filters in ASP.NET Core Web API

 How Do We Implement Authorization Filters in ASP.NET Core Web API?

 By default, in the ASP.NET Core Web API applications, all the action methods of all controllers can be accessed by both authenticated and anonymous users.
-However, if we want the action methods to be available only for authenticated and authorized users, we need to use the Authorization Filter in ASP.NET Core MVC.
+However, if you want the action methods to be available only for authenticated and authorized users, you need to use the Authorization Filter in ASP.NET Core MVC.
 ASP.NET Core provides two built-in attributes, [Authorize] and [AllowAnonymous], that can be used as Authorization filters.

 ASP.NET Core Web API Project Setup